kevinmagni/cmdbuild-authentik-docker/README.md

 4. After authentication, CMDBuild maps the user according to the configured attribute (`preferred_username`, `email`, …).

 Enjoy your Authentik-enabled CMDBuild environment! 🚀

+---

+## Reverse proxy support

+- Set `CMDBUILD_DNS` to the public hostname exposed by your HTTPS reverse proxy (for example `cmdbuild.example.com`).
+- On the first boot the entrypoint rewrites Tomcat’s `server.xml` connector so that `proxyName`, `proxyPort=443` and `scheme=https` are in place, preventing mixed-content issues and making CMDBuild generate correct URLs behind the proxy.
+- Leave `CMDBUILD_DNS` unset to keep the stock HTTP connector (default port 8080, no proxy headers).